rangle/airbender/sample-apps/de-finibus/README.md

     sudo npm install http-server -g

-Then `cd` into `client` and run http-server in it:
+Then run http-server it:

-    cd client
-    http-server
+    http-server www

 (You can also use any other HTTP server.)